llefranc/42_webserv/README.md

 - `autoindex` -- to list all files present in the targeted directory.
 - `allow_method` -- to define the allowed methods for HTTP requests.
 - `cgi` -- to configure a cgi to execute for a specific file extenstion (php-cgi for .php files for example).

+Here is a short example of a configuration file.

 You can fing some examples in `conf` directory.
 If testing with your broser, use the browser*.conf files.